polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 description: Learn how to fast track governance proposals in Polkadot's OpenGov using Chopsticks.
 Simulate, test, and execute proposals confidently.
 ---

-# How to Fast Track a Governance Proposal
+# Fast Track a Governance Proposal

 ## Introduction